Below are pictures of my second hair transplant procedure on November 11, 2015.

 My donor strips measured 36.675 square centimeters or slightly longer than a 12-inch ruler.
-Dr. Huebner uses an equation of the length of the donor strip multiplied by 200 hairs per square centimeter to determine how much hair a patient can get in one procedure.
+The length of the donor strip multiplied by 200 hairs per square centimeter determines how much hair a patient can get in one procedure.
 Because my two strips included my old scar, I did not get as much hair had I left the old scar in but I still got around 6,500 total hairs.

 Creating the recipient sites